Donkey Kong (1981 video game): Development

+Full-scale development began in early April 1981 when then-manager Masayo Oka instructed Minoru Iinuma, Mitsuhiro Nishida, Yasuhiro Murata, and Hirohisa Komanome to stop what they were working on and assemble together in a meeting room for a new project.
+He explained that the purpose of this development was to use up the large amount of leftover PCB inventory and create a new game that made the most of the hardware capabilities.
+They were scheduled to complete the game in mid-June of that year.
 Yamauchi wanted primarily to target the North American market, so he mandated that the game be given an English title, as with many previous Nintendo games.
 Miyamoto decided to name the game for the ape, who he said was the strongest character.
 The story of how Miyamoto came up with the name "Donkey Kong" varies.
 A false urban myth says that the name was originally meant to be "Monkey Kong", but was misspelled or misinterpreted due to a blurred fax or bad telephone connection.
 A more credible story claims Miyamoto looked in a Japanese-English dictionary for something that would mean "stubborn gorilla", or that "Donkey" was meant to convey "silly" or "stubborn"; "Kong" was common Japanese slang for "gorilla".
 A rival claim is that he worked with Nintendo's export manager to come up with the title, and that "Donkey" was meant to represent "stupid and goofy".
 In 2001, Miyamoto stated that he thought the name would convey the thought of a "stupid ape".
+Other potential names for the game included Big Kong, Giant Kong, Mad Kong, Kong on the Run, Kong Chase, Steel Kong, Funny Kong, City Kong, Heart & Kong, Lady & Kong, Attack the Kong, Kong Attacker, Build On, and Family Kong.

 Miyamoto had high hopes for his new project.
 He was not a programmer, so he consulted technicians for feasibility.
 He wanted to make the characters different sizes, and have different movements and reactions.
 Yokoi thought Miyamoto's original design was too complex, though he had some difficult suggestions, such as using see-saws to catapult the hero across the screen which was eventually found too hard to program.
 Miyamoto then thought of using sloped platforms, barrels, and ladders.
 When he specified that the game would have multiple stages, the four-man programming team complained that he was essentially asking them to implement the game repeatedly.
 Nevertheless, they followed Miyamoto's design, creating a total of approximately 20 kilobytes of content.
 Yukio Kaneoka composed a soundtrack to serve as background music for the levels and story events.